 First off, I guarantee that first and foremost she was thinking of her child’s well-being.
 Studies show that outcomes are better without interventions like Pitocin and epidurals.
 In addition, each intervention increases the total monetary cost of your birth, as well as your risk of a C-section (which raises the costs to a whole new level).
 While Caesarean births are certainly necessary from time to time, they are major surgery, require a much longer recovery time, introduce a number of potential complications, and make it more difficult for mothers and babies to do their initial bonding.
 Parenthood is hard (trust me).
 It’s better when you’re crazy in love with your baby.

 Secondly, thinking of herself and her comfort, both during and after labor, is exactly what a woman in labor should be doing.
 A woman’s body comes with a good dose of innate wisdom.
 If she feels like getting up and walking around in labor, chances are really good that would be helpful.
 If she feels like getting down on all fours, or howling with each contraction, chances are good those things would be helpful as well.
 Taking Pitocin to hurry the contractions along short circuits the feedback loop that helps a woman do what’s necessary to birth her child safely.
-Then, the epidural taken to numb the abnormally strong contractions takes her even further out of touch with her own body.
+Then, the epidural taken to numb the abnormally strong contractions from the Pitocin takes her even further out of touch with her own body.
 One thing we have found across the board here at the Thinking Moms is that when we move away from what our own intuition tells us in response to the bullying of others we end up sorry.
 As a parent of a child who died and a member of a group of autism bloggers, I have heard many, many parents express regrets over the years.
 Not once have I heard someone say, “I’m so sorry I listened to my gut on this one.”

 How do you counteract institutionalized bullying and figure out what’s right for your situation?
 You arm yourself with information.
 When you know that studies show that internal fetal monitoring (requiring the laboring mother to be on her back attached to a monitor) has not improved outcomes, you find it easier to say, “No, thanks.
 I don’t want to do it that way.”
 When you find out hepatitis B is a blood-borne illness that is not only rare in children in this country it’s virtually non-existent outside the families of IV drug users, it’s not so hard to ignore the nurse’s squinched-up face when she sees that your birth plan says, “No hepatitis B vaccine.”